 - a.
 Each person having an ownership interest in the Cannabis Business other than a security interest, lien, or encumbrance on property that will be used by the Cannabis Business. - b.
-If the Cannabis Business is a publicly traded company, the chief executive officer or any person with an aggregate ownership interest of twenty percent (20%) or more; or, for non-publicly traded companies, any individual having an ownership interest as defined by State law, including any implementing regulations.
+If the Cannabis Business is a publicly traded company, the chief executive officer or any person with an aggregate ownership interest of twenty percent (20%) or more; or, for non-publicly traded companies, any individual having an ownership interest as defined by State law, including any implementing regulations. - c.

-- c.
 Each person who participates in the direction, control, or management of, or has a financial interest in, the Cannabis Business. - d.
-Any person with community property rights of an ownership interest is considered a person with ownership interest. - e.
 The information required by this Section shall be confidential, and shall not be subject to public inspection or disclosure except as may be required by federal, state or local law.
 Disclosure of information pursuant to this Section shall not be deemed a waiver of confidentiality by the applicant or any individual named in the application.
-The City shall incur no liability for the inadvertent or negligent disclosure of such information. - 4.
-Proposal Implementation.
+The City shall incur no liability for the inadvertent or negligent disclosure of such information.

+- 4. Proposal Implementation.
 Provide verifiable, detailed descriptions and other background information for key individuals and owners of 20% or more of the business.
 Describe other resources, including financial resources, dedicated to implement this proposal.
 (Confidential) (500 word maximum) - 5.
 Understanding and Approach.
 Provide a statement demonstrating the business' understanding and approach to running the proposed cannabis business and how that approach will integrate the business into the community in which it is located.
 (500 word maximum) - 6.
-Local Hire/Local Ownership/Community Benefit.
+Local Hire Program/Local Ownership/Community Benefit (optional).
 This section is voluntary.
 Describe the business' plan, if any, to maximize the following: - a.
-Local hire: Proposers may provide a plan demonstrating how they would hire locally.
+Local hire program: Proposers may provide a plan demonstrating how they would hire locally.
 A local hire plan could address: - i.
 A minimum percentage of the business' employment base hired locally. - ii.
 A recruitment plan for new hires, including outreach methods. - iii.
 The hourly wage of the lowest-paid employee. - iv.
 Estimated number of employees in the first year, second year, third year, fourth year and fifth year. - v.
 Available job pathways. - vi.
 Describe any plans to train employees and promote lower-level employees. - vii.
 Estimated number of full-time and part-time positions in years one through five.
 (350 word maximum) - b.
 Local ownership: More than 50% ownership of the business by a threeyear resident(s) or business owner(s) constitutes local ownership.
+Maximum points will be awarded for 100% local ownership.
 The local owners must provide verifiable information regarding the number of years each owner has lived in, and/or owned a business in, Alameda.
-If you meet one or both of these standards, specify who each local owner is and how they meet the criteria.
+If you meet one or both of these standards, identify who each local owner and how they meet the criteria.
 (Names are confidential, the composition of how the ownership meets the criteria is not.)
-Provide verifiable information such as business license information, property tax bills, business name(s) and address(s), and the number of years each owner has lived in and or owned a business(s) in Alameda.
+Provide verifiable information such as business license information, property tax bills, business name(s) and address(es), and the number of years each owner has lived in and or owned a business(es) in Alameda. - c.
+Community benefit: Describe Cannabis Business Owners' involvement in community/non-profit organizations in the City of Alameda, Alameda County and/or their community.

-- c.
-Community benefit: Describe your community benefit program.
-A community benefit program could include college scholarships, incubation of minority businesses, business training sponsorships, supporting or sponsoring community programs, training programs, targeted donations, or a combination of the aforementioned or benefits of another kind.
 (350 word maximum)

 - 7. Proposed schedule.
-Provide a schedule for opening your establishment.
+Provide a schedule for seeking the requisite approvals and opening your establishment.
 The schedule should include dates for the following:

 - a.
 Design review, if applicable

 - b.
 Signage approval, if applicable

 - c.
 Issuance of State license(s)

 - d.
 Issuance of CBOP/Land Use permit

 - e.
 Issuance of Building permit

 - f.
 Issuance of other regulatory permits (e.g., EBMUD discharge permit, etc.)

 - g.
 Completion of construction

 - h.
 Opening and commencement of operations